mozilla-services/remote-worker-server/docs/api/client.rst

 ================

-In case the gecko is not available or was not able to start the worker, you will receive an error.
+In case the gecko is not available or was not able to start the worker, an error will be returned.

 .. code-block:: json